-4.74 The Firm shall respond to circumstances and undertake appropriate remedial actions when findings of the Monitoring process, or investigations into complaints and allegations, indicate that there are deficiencies in the Firm's System of Quality Management.

-- 4.75 Appropriate remedial actions for deficiencies may include: - Taking all reasonable steps to advise the Client where the reports issued may be inappropriate and to advise the Client to take the necessary steps to inform anyone who may have received the erroneous reports of the situation. - Taking appropriate action to comply with relevant Professional Standards and applicable legal and regulatory requirements. - When the report is considered inappropriate, considering the implications and taking appropriate action, including considering whether to obtain legal advice. - Changes to the quality management policies and procedures. - The communication of the findings to those responsible for training and professional development. - Disciplinary action against those who fail to comply with the policies and procedures of the Firm, especially those who do so repeatedly.
+- 4.74 The Firm shall respond to circumstances and undertake appropriate remedial actions when findings of the Monitoring process, or investigations into complaints and allegations, indicate that there are deficiencies in the Firm's System of Quality Management. - 4.75 Appropriate remedial actions for deficiencies may include: - Taking all reasonable steps to advise the Client where the Engagement Outputs issued or provided may be inappropriate and to advise the Client to take the necessary steps to inform anyone who may have received the erroneous Engagement Outputs of the situation.